 New Hampshire is many families’ favorite summer lake escape.
 We have also enjoyed our lake weekend on Long Pond, but our family’s “traditional” summer New Hampshire weekend outings have been to the Story Land amusement park in Glenn near North Conway.
 If a two-day park visit leaves you wanting for more things to do, take a break at the Echo lake, climb Diana’s Falls, enjoy a train ride on Conway Scenic Railroad or just stroll the cute downtown of North Conway.

-What is your favorite weekend trip from Boston?
+What is your summer favorite weekend trip from Boston?

 PIN THIS for later